<- Back to main blog

 Because of that, we’ll now provide a side-by-side comparison of the key differences so that you have a complete review in one place.

-Methodology Waterfall Agile
+**Methodology

-Amount of documentation Every detail is documented.
-Minimal documentation.
+Every detail is documented.

-Types of documents Documents related to planning, processes, standards, metrics.
+Documents related to planning, processes, standards, metrics.
 Product, system, architecture, requirements docs.
 End-user documents.
-Only crucial docs, such as user guides or API documentation.

-Documentation format Standardized templates.
 Relying on best practices that may differ from project to project.

-Reviewing documentation Formal review and approval processes.
 The “Just Barely Good Enough” (JBGE) principle.

-Making changes Time-consuming because all documentation is interconnected.
-Easily adaptable to changes.
+Time-consuming because all documentation is interconnected.

 Now that we’ve laid out the differences between documentation in Waterfall and Agile, it’s time to weigh which methodology is better.

-Waterfall vs. Agile: Which One Is Better for Documentation
+Waterfall vs. Agile: Which One Is Better for Documentation#

 Each methodology has its place in software development and technical writing.